MARA Colts Tackle Football

 -

-Team certification ends late August; scheduling begins right after.
+Team certification typically ends in late August, and scheduling begins immediately afterward.

 -

-First game is typically the first Saturday after Labor Day.
-Expect initial schedule in early September.
+The first game is usually the first Saturday after Labor Day.

 -